·10 min read

 A Simple Data Pipeline

-Building data pipelines is commonly used way for collecting, preparing, and storing the data to get the insights of the running product.
+Building data pipelines is a commonly used way for collecting, preparing, and storing the data to get insights into the running product.

 In general, a data pipeline has three fundamental elements.
 These are source, processing steps, and destination.